PythonCodeExamples/PyTelegamBot/README.md

-Bot for Telegram message application.
+Telegram bot on webhook.

 Bot uses webhook to get messages from users and give them the answers.

-Bot knows the commands:
+Available commands:

 "Hello" - says hi to the user